Charging Comparison

 Charging Speed

-The Citroën ë-Berlingo has a peak DC charging speed of 100 kW, which is roughly 100% faster than the Fiat E-Ducato at 50 kW.
-In practice, peak speed only tells part of the story.
+The Citroën ë-Berlingo has the higher published DC charging figure at 100 kW, which is roughly 100% higher than the Fiat E-Ducato at 50 kW.
+In practice, that figure only tells part of the story.
 The charging curve, battery temperature, and state of charge all affect how quickly your car actually charges.

-For the 10-80% charge (the most common DC fast charging scenario), the Citroën ë-Berlingo finishes in about 30 minutes, which is 45 minutes quicker than the Fiat E-Ducato at 75 minutes.
+For the published fast-charge window, the Citroën ë-Berlingo is listed at about 30 minutes, which is 45 minutes quicker than the Fiat E-Ducato at 75 minutes.
 On a road trip, that difference adds up over multiple stops.

 Range and Efficiency